danthegoodman1/OpenSigma/README.md

 ## How to host

 The service is designed to be backed by Postgres/CRDB (with optional TimescaleDB support), and run with a Docker container.
-A simple and free solution is to use GPC Cloud Run + Supabase to get free container hosting and a free postgres DB with TimescaleDB support.
+A simple and free solution is to use GCP Cloud Run + Supabase to get free container hosting and a free postgres DB with TimescaleDB support.

+You also need to use Inngest if you plan to run backfill.
+They have a free tier as well.
+Inngest is only used for backfill jobs, not for normal webhook ingestion.

 With Supabase you can also build some cool DB triggers to alert you when something happens.
 For example: